atamocius/haxe-vscode-boilerplate/README.md

 A barebones boilerplate for Haxe in VS Code.
 Install the [Haxe extension] to get the most out of this boilerplate.

+> The sample code included uses new _Haxe 4.0.0_ language features.

 ## Motivation

 I created this boilerplate as a way to quickly setup a Haxe coding environment.